Social Media Marketing Tips

 One of the 2022 trends is already here—the dominance of TikTok.
 The Trends report says TikTok was “the first non-Facebook app to reach 3 billion global downloads.”
 And its “success is driven by consumers [who have] an insatiable appetite for user-generated content.”
 This is shaking up how many traditional industries market their goods and services.

-And, the Trends report warns, as TikTok prepares to roll out its monetization model, “it will be essential for businesses to be active in the spaces their audience are.”
+And, the Trends report warns, that as TikTok prepares to roll out its monetization model, “it will be essential for businesses to be active in the spaces their audience are.”
 In other words, “Follow your audience.
 If your audience is on TikTok, you should be too.
 Connect with them, and know where and about what they’re engaging with.
 To succeed on the platform, you need to make sure you’re a part of the conversations they’re having.”

 Some of the other trends of particular interest to small businesses include: